-City approaches towards irregular migrants are evolving across Europe.
-Some cities have formal policies relating to this group of people and a specific budget allocation for services.
-Others are making adaptations which are less formal in approach, or coordinated across the authority.
-Access is often more extensive for children and vulnerable adults, reflecting national legal frameworks as well as the priorities of the municipality.
-While some service provision is intended to address the immediate effects of exclusion, in other cases the municipality also seeks to address the underlying problem of irregular status by facilitating access to legal advice.
+Cities' approaches towards irregular migrants are evolving across Europe.
+They reflect a complex pattern of entitlements and restrictions at European, national and local levels; and the tensions in multi-level governance that can emerge where national, regional and municipal priorities do not coincide.
+Some cities have formal policies relating to irregular migrants and a specific budget allocation for relevant services.
+Others are making adaptations which are less formal in approach, or less coordinated across the authority.
+While other cities have to yet develop an approach towards its irregular migrant populations.

+Access to services is often more extensive for children and vulnerable adults, reflecting national legal frameworks as well as the priorities of the municipality.
+While some service provision is intended to address the immediate effects of exclusion, in other cases the municipality also seeks to address the underlying problem of irregular status, for example by facilitating access to legal advice.

 Municipalities may facilitate access to mainstream services where this is appropriate.
 Examples include admitting children to mainstream schools and pre-school facilities, or extending the services of social workers dealing with homelessness to homeless migrants with irregular status.
 A municipality may enable an individual to pay for a mainstream service from which they would otherwise be excluded.
 In other cases, separate arrangements may be made for irregular migrants, or they may be included within a service provided for other migrants.
 The service may be provided in whole or part by staff working for the authority or another public sector body.
-Alternatively, funding may be provided to NGOs to provide the service.
+Alternatively, funding may be provided to NGOs to provide the service, in particular where there are restrictions on the municipality providing the service, or concerns about data sharing (see Section 3.3).

 In order to ensure that those requiring services feel able to come forward, municipalities need to be able to provide assurances that personal information will not be disclosed to authorities responsible for enforcing immigration laws.
-There are a number of ways in which such a data 'firewall' can be achieved.
+There are a number of ways in which such a data 'firewall' can be erected.
 These options are explored below.